eunwho2/evScope/README.md

 or A/D. An A/D device reads a voltage and converts it to a digital format that a CPU can deal with.
 Typical A/D's provide a sample as an 8, 12 or 16 bit value, signed or unsigned, usually 2's complement but other formats could be used.
 Different A/D's can read different voltage ranges.
-Depending on the circuitry there is not particular limit on the voltage range.
+Depending on the circuitry there is no particular limit on the voltage range.
 When an A/D reads a voltage, it goes through a conversion process that takes some amount of time.
 The time required will determine how fast the CPU can read the digital value.
 This is the sample rate.
 Some exotic A/D's are very fast, and others on low-end devices run into the many microseconds.
 At the low level the embedded software will read the output of the A/D by reading it from a dedicated address in the memory map, as if it were a memory location that happens to be volatile.
 Depending on the CPU and OS, the embedded application might access it through a driver API or some other memory mapping setup.

-That said, for the purposes of this exercise just assume there is an embeddeed computer that has one or more A/D's and network access but no display.
+That said, for the purposes of this exercise just assume there is an embedded computer that has one or more A/D's and network access but no display.
 That computer can read the digital values and send them out as UDP datagrams in a binary format (see the spec below).
 Then the task is get that data into a web browser and display it.
 Since a web browser cannot natively receive UDP datagrams from an arbitrary source,